Manik Chowdhury

-Manik Chowdhury (20 December 1933 - 10 January 1991) was a Bangladeshi politician and veteran of the Bangladesh Liberation War.
+Manik Chowdhury (20 December 1933 – 10 January 1991) was a Bangladeshi politician and veteran of the Bangladesh Liberation War.
 He received the Independence Award in 2015 for his contributions during the conflict.

 Early life

-Chowdhury was born on 20 December 1933 in Bahubal Upazila, Habiganj District, Assam, British India.
+Chowdhury was born on 20 December 1933 in Bahubal thana, Habiganj District, Assam, British India.

 Career

 Chowdhury played a role in the Bangladesh Liberation War in the greater Sylhet region and helped organize the Mukti Bahini.
 He led the looting of Habiganj government arsenal and in early April took direct part in the Sherpur-Sadipur battle.
 He was awarded the title of "Commandant" despite being a civilian.

 Chowdhury was elected Member of the National Assembly from Habiganj in the 1970 general election.
-He was also elected Member of Parliament by the Awami League in 1973 and was also the Governor of Habiganj Sub-Division.
+He was also elected Member of Parliament by the Awami League in 1973 and was also the governor of Habiganj Sub-Division.
 He was the Agriculture Secretary of the Central Executive Parliament of the Awami League.
 After the assassination of President Sheikh Mujibur Rahman, Chowdhury was arrested for protesting and imprisoned for four years.